(STORY UPDATE, 01/03/2021: https://www.zerohedge.com/political/theres-something-peculiar-about-vandalism-pelosis-house)

 But Lior never faced any consequences.

-I didn’t like the guy, nor respect him, but before that I’d have at least greeted him when we saw each other.
+I didn’t like the guy, nor respect him, but before that I’d at least have greeted him when he saw me.
 But afterwards?
 No way.
 I stayed the fuck away from that dude from then on, and I never went back to Café Tangier.